 Related Product: Get a Portable Indoor Propane Heater (click to view on Amazon) in case the furnace won’t light.

 Propane can freeze but not in any conditions found here on earth.

 The pressure in a propane tank gets lower the colder it gets outside, and at -40 degrees Fahrenheit the propane can stop converting from liquid to gas and you won’t be able to get any gas to run your appliances.

 This is a very rare case and most likely won’t be a problem.

-If it does get super cold outside and your propane stops flowing it could be because there isn’t enough propane in the tank to built-up pressure to run your appliances correctly.
+If it gets super cold outside and your propane stops flowing, it could be because there isn’t enough propane in the tank to built-up pressure to run your appliances correctly.

-If you are camping in freezing temperatures it’s a good idea to not let your propane tanks get below 10% or be filled over 80%.
+If you are camping in freezing temperatures, it’s a good idea to not let your propane tanks get below 10% or filled over 80%.